Dales24/SlideShow/README.md

 To keep track of mobile swiping I have action eventlisteners for touching the screen.
 These event listeners then store the x and y coors of the touch into variables.
 This then allows me to determine wether the swipe came from the left or the right.

-I decided that the scope of the project was small enough where the optimization would not be effected by using a json file.
-However, I did consider storing the images into a json file hierachry and looping through the images to index and display them.